Systemic-Labs/Perfect-Stack/README.md

 ▪ Correct development method ⇒ simple, secure, reusable, no overhead, less external dependencies.
 ▪ Software Engineering: means using engineering principles and process-methods to approach the issue/task.
 ▪ Solution Architect: a senior lead/engineer that evalutes an issue/goal/idea, then design, document and execute a complete structured plan while making many considerations.
 A Solution Architect has some business insight/strategy and much technical knowledge/experience, use engineering principles, or at least good in design-pattern-process-methodology better with some research experience.
-▪ Solution Architect VS /Software Engineer
+▪ Solution Architect VS Software Engineer: ToDo...
 ***

 ## [Advice for new developers in 2020]